. Especially the songbirds

 to the subjects.

-When photographing timid birds, it's best
+When photographing timid birds

 to photograph them out of a hide or